The crop of F1 drivers on the grid in 2023 rank amongst the highest-ever F1 points scorers in the entire history of the sport.

 The Dutch driver overtook Alonso for third place on the all-time list courtesy of his win (appropriately, over Alonso!) at the Monaco Grand Prix.

 Verstappen has raced his entire career under the new points system, with Red Bull also becoming dominant at the point where extra points started to be handed out for fastest laps and for sprint events.

-With 48 wins and 92 podiums to his name, Verstappen is climbing the stats lists, but is already amongst the highest-ever points scorers as he now has 2411.5 to his name.
+Verstappen is climbing the stats lists in every category, but is already amongst the highest-ever points scorers as he now has 2586.5 to his name.

 2. Sebastian Vettel – 3098

 The four-time World Champion’s titles came in the first four years of the new points system, with his dominance meaning Vettel quickly shot up the all-time points standings even before he joined Ferrari in 2015.